-If you want more choice, you can dine à la carte in the hotel's restaurant, a glass-fronted space with smart monochrome décor - rather incongruous in this otherwise quiet backwater.
+If you want more choice, you can dine à la carte in the hotel's restaurant.
 And thanks to a quirk of village life, the food is unusual, too: the Zoppirolli family (Andrea’s maternal relatives), along with most of the local population, were sent to Czechoslovakia during the First World War.
 Those who returned a few years later brought an Eastern European flavour to the regional cuisine, and this is the place to try it out.

-The hotel has a good wine list, and a small bar where you can sit and have a drink.
+The hotel also has a good wine list and beer menu, and a small bar where you can sit and have a drink.

 - Half-board available